Skip to content

 Erste Bank is the Vienna-based universal bank within the Erste Group, while Sparkassen are independent regional savings banks such as Steiermarkische Sparkasse.
 Erste Bank and the Sparkassen share the George online platform and the Haftungsverbund cross-guarantee scheme but remain legally separate institutions.

-Is Erste Bank good for expats in Austria?
+Is Erste Bank good in Austria?

-Erste Bank is commonly used by expats because it offers English-language onboarding at its Vienna flagship branches and the George app in English.
+Erste Bank is commonly used by residents because it offers English-language onboarding at its Vienna flagship branches and the George app in English.
 Erste Bank issues an Austrian IBAN suitable for salary, Meldezettel-linked rent, and SEPA transfers.

 Related Entities